ehiskuku10/User_Management_App/README.md

 # Front-end React-App

 Front-end React-App is a javascript based app built using the react library.
-It posesses several features such as authentication, database management and interactions, CRUD operations execution and other implicit features.
+It posesses several features such as database management and interactions, CRUD operations execution and other implicit features.

 ## Installation and Setup